 The use of oil paint offers great versatility in achieving brilliant and translucent colors, a wide range of tonal effects, and the representation of fine detail.
-Because oil paint is slow to dry and is applied in layers, an artist can rework the surface, unlike the Roman fresco (see page 41) artist, who needed to work quickly and without changes.
-With the use of oil paint, Vigée-Le Brun was able to create finer details and more brilliant colors than those in the Roman fresco.
+Because oil paint is slow to dry and is applied in layers, an artist can rework the surface.
+With the use of oil paint, Vigée Le Brun was able to create finer details and more brilliant colors.